 [ 0.07363663]])]

 In the first part of the tutorial, we finish a FC network using a very simple problem.
 But it allows us to play with it, and learns better insight.
-Almost the same code and techniques applies to a real problem so it does not hurt either.
-Nevertheless, training a deep network work is not simple.
+Almost the same code and techniques applies to a real problem, so it does not hurt either.
+Nevertheless, training a deep network is not simple.
 In the second part of the tutorial, we cover the critical DL issues and its resolutions.
-We will also put things toegether with 2 visual recognition problems.
+We will also put things together with 2 visual recognition problems.

 Part 2 of the deep learning can be found here.